Visas and immigration

 The following information has been provided by the Welfare Advisers in the Queen Mary Advice and Counselling Service who are trained immigration advisers and are regulated by the UK Government’s Immigration Services Commissioner.
 You can read more about this on their website: Advice and Counselling Service Immigration Advice

-If you are studying for longer than six months, you must apply for Tier 4 (General) Student immigration permission before travelling to the UK, even if you are a non-visa national.
+If you are studying for longer than six months, you must apply for Student immigration permission before travelling to the UK, even if you are a non-visa national.

-You should refer to our Tier 4 advice guide Applying for Tier 4 (General) Student immigration permission for detailed information on the Tier 4 visa.
+You should refer to our guide: Applying for Student immigration permission for detailed information on the application process.

 Queen Mary and Brexit